-We will hold the Annual Meeting of Shareholders (the "Annual Meeting") of Mitcham Industries, Inc., a Texas corporation, on Wednesday, August 2, 2017, at our principal executive offices, which are located at 8141 SH 75 South, Huntsville, Texas 77340 at 9:00 a.m., local time.
+We will hold the Annual Meeting of Shareholders (the "Annual Meeting") of Mitcham Industries, Inc., a Texas corporation, on Thursday, August 2, 2018, at our principal executive offices, which are located at 8141 SH 75 South, Huntsville, Texas 77340 at 9:00 a.m., local time.
 At the Annual Meeting, shareholders will be asked to:

 - 1. Elect the six nominees named in this proxy statement to serve on our Board of Directors until the next annual meeting of shareholders, each until their respective successors are duly elected and qualified; - 2.
 Approve an amendment to our Articles of Incorporation to increase the number of authorized shares of preferred stock, par value \$1.00, from 1,000,000 to 2,000,000; - 3.
 Approve, on an advisory basis, Named Executive Officer compensation; - 4.
-Ratify the selection by the Audit Committee of our Board of Directors of Hein & Associates LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2018; and - 5.
+Vote, on an advisory basis, on the frequency of future advisory votes on Named Executive Officer compensation; - 5.
+Ratify the selection by the Audit Committee of our Board of Directors of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2019; and - 6.
 Transact such other business as may properly come before the meeting and any adjournment or postponement thereof.

-Our Board of Directors has established the close of business on June 7, 2017 as the record date for determining the shareholders entitled to notice of and to vote at the Annual Meeting of Shareholders to be held August 2, 2017, and any adjournment or postponement thereof.
+Our Board of Directors has established the close of business on June 4, 2018 as the record date for determining the shareholders entitled to notice of and to vote at the Annual Meeting of Shareholders to be held August 2, 2018, and any adjournment or postponement thereof.